top of page

 No.10, was first used as a Victorian dressmakers used by fashion designer Gill Cockwell.
 Sped forward into the 1960s it was transformed into a hair salon with Gill learning the joys of being a 60s hair stylist creating bouffant beehives.
 The shop was last used by music lover and expert David Lashmar when it was transformed into a 1970s record store, when the film crews left the shop was empty.

-Barry Higgins branches out his successful B.D.Biker Clothing store in Cheddar to No.10.
+Barry Higgins branches out his successful B.D.Biker Clothing store in Cheddar to No.10, which runs until 2017, culminating in the 'Ho Ho Ho' pop-up organised by Barry that Christmas.

 2023